 Further tests for brain tumours

-If you have been diagnosed with a brain tumour, you may need further scans or tests to find out more about the tumour and help your doctor decide on the best treatment.
-The scans most often used are MRI, PET and SPECT scans.
-Other tests include
+If you have been diagnosed with a brain tumour, you may need further scans or tests.
+These find out more about the tumour, including exactly where it is and how big it is, to help your doctor decide on the best treatment.
+You may have the following scans

-The surgeon takes a small sample of the tumour to examine under a microscope.
+- Surgical biopsy – taking a small sample of the tumour to examine under a microscope

-You have this under general anaesthetic.
-The surgeon drills a hole in the skull and inserts a fine tube into the spaces in the brain called the ventricles.
-This can be done to relieve pressure or to take a biopsy or fluid sample.
+- Neuroendoscopy – under general anaesthetic, drilling a hole in the skull and into the fluid filled spaces in the brain (the ventricles) to relieve pressure or take a biopsy or fluid sample

 After your tests

 You will probably feel anxious while waiting for your test results.
-It may help to talk to a friend or relative about your feelings, or you may want contact a support group to talk to someone who has been through a similar experience.
+It may help to talk to a friend or relative about your feelings.
+Or you may want to contact a support group to talk to someone who has been through a similar experience.

 These tests help the doctor to find out exactly what type of brain tumour you have.
-They also help the doctors to find out how big the tumour is.
-This information is important for the doctors to know which is the best treatment.
+They also help the doctors to find out how exactly where it is and how it is.
+This information is important to help the doctors know which is the best treatment.

 An angiogram examines the blood supply to the area being scanned.
-Angiograms are not done very often for brain tumours these days.
-But they are an important test for meningiomas and some other types of brain tumour.
+Angiograms are not done very often for brain tumours these days but are are sometimes used when a tumour is growing very deep inside the brain.
+They are also an important test for meningiomas and some other types of brain tumour.
 They give surgeons the following information.

 - Which blood vessels are supplying the tumour